[ How Amps Work ] [ Overdrive ] [ 5E3 Mods ] [ 5F6A Mods ] [ AB763 Mods ]

 I always start my schematic analysis by tracing the guitar signal through the amp.
 That way I can focus on the most important components that "voice" the amp such as the cathode resistors and caps, plate load resistors and coupling caps.
 The signal path is shown by the red line in the above schematic so follow along as I trace the guitar signal through the schematic.

 Notice that in the schematic wires that cross and connect have a "connection dot" while wires that cross and do not connect do not have a dot.
+Some schematics will show non-connecting cross wires make a "hop" over the wire to make it clear they do not connect.

 Next the guitar signal flows through both the R2 and R3 Grid Stopper resistors.
 Their value is 68K (68 kilohms or 68,000 ohms).
 Grid Stopper resistors remove audio frequencies above human hearing to help keep the amplifier from oscillating (freaking out).